Open-Source-Satellite/OSSAT_OBC_Dev_Board/README.md

 Making the OSSAT design open source will maximise access and achieve the wider aims of The Programme.
 ## Running the OSSAT OBC Application
-**VANDERSON comment text** Replace "At the point our first mission has been flying for 1 year, the OSSAT OBC Application software will become open source." with "Within one year of the first launch of the OSSAT, the OSSAT OBC Application software will become open source."
+Within one year of the first launch of the OSSAT, the OSSAT OBC Application software will become open source.
-At the point our first mission has been flying for 1 year, the OSSAT OBC Application software will become open source.
 In the interim time, in order to develop/build and run the OSSAT OBC Application, you'll need to become an OSSAT collaborator (see [Get Involved](#get-involved])).
 If you are an OSSAT collaborator, that great...
 Click [here](/OBC_CODE_README.md) to find out how to run the OSSAT OBC Application on this development board.

 ## Licenses